Home

 Educational expansion

-Advanced AI-generated textbooks and guided learning materials
+Advanced guided learning materials

 Learning experiences

-Broader children's learning experiences
+Children’s learning experiences

 The expansion story only works if the product keeps feeling like a guided system with a clear center of gravity.